wrybread/ESP32ArduinoRenogy/README.md

 ## Use

-After connecting the cable and flashing your ESP you should be getting data from your charge controller in Serial Monitor:
+After connecting the cable and flashing your ESP you should be seeing data from your charge controller in Serial Monitor:

 ![serial monitor](https://sinkingsensation.com/stuff/renogy/serial_monitor.jpg)

+Feel free to post to Issues if not.

 ## Notes